masalium/InfraWatchLite_Final/README.md

 # InfraWatchLite

-InfraWatchLite is a simple, lightweight system monitoring tool designed to log CPU, memory, and disk usage to a log file.
+InfraWatchLite is a simple, lightweight system monitoring tool designed for Linux systems.
+Its functions include to log CPU, memory, and disk usage to a log file.
 It raises warnings when system resource usage exceeds predefined thresholds.

 ## Installation